 Sept 9 by Zachary Shahan

-The US electric car market has continued to grow at a rapid pace in the past year — led by California’s particularly strong electric car market, of course.
+The US electric car market and car sales has continued to grow at a rapid pace in the past year.
+It’s led by California’s particularly strong electric car market, of course.
 From January through August, sales of 8 fully electric cars* grew 47% in the country.
 Sales of 6 plug-in hybrid cars were up 30%.
 Overall, that meant sales of these 14 plug-in car were up 40%.

 We can surely expect electric car sales to keep increasing as Tesla Model 3 production ramps up, the next-generation Nissan LEAF arrives on dealer lots, and overall EV awareness rises.
 I would be surprised if our report one year from now doesn’t show a more dramatic electric car sales increase of 82% at this point in time.